whitequark/git-pages/README.md

 Features
 --------

-* In response to a `GET` or `HEAD` request, selects an appropriate site and serves files from it.
+* In response to a `GET` or `HEAD` request, the server selects an appropriate site and responds with files from it.
 A site is a combination of the hostname and (optionally) the project name.
 The site is selected as follows:
     - If the URL matches `https://<hostname>/<project-name>/...` and a site was published at `<project-name>`, this project-specific site is selected.
     - If the URL matches `https://<hostname>/...` and the previous rule did not apply, the index site is selected.
-* In response to a `PUT` or `POST` request, the server performs a shallow clone of the indicated git repository into a temporary location, checks out the `HEAD` commit, and atomically updates the content being served.
+* In response to a `PUT` or `POST` request, the server performs a shallow clone of the indicated git repository into a temporary location, checks out the `HEAD` commit, and atomically updates a site.
 The URL of the request must be the root URL of the site that is being published.
     - The `PUT` method requires an `application/x-www-form-urlencoded` body.
 The body contains the repository URL to be cloned.
     - The `POST` method requires an `application/json` body containing a Forgejo/Gitea/Gogs/GitHub webhook event payload.
 Requests where the `ref` key contains anything other than `refs/heads/pages` are ignored.
 The `repository.clone_url` key contains the repository URL to be cloned.
+* In response to a `DELETE` request, the server unpublishes a site.
+The URL of the request must be the root URL of the site that is being unpublished.
+Site data remains stored for an indeterminate period of time, but becomes completely inaccessible.
 * All updates to site content are atomic (subject to consistency guarantees of the storage backend).
 That is, there is an instantaneous moment during an update before which the server will return the old content and after which it will return the new content.